 Despite this, the ACT is the only State or Territory to have outlawed the practice,19 with all other Australian jurisdictions permitting it to be performed as a matter of routine without pain relief.20

-One of the most horrific aspects of egg production for all production systems (including free range) is the mass slaughter of male chicks.
+One of the most unknown and concerning aspects of egg production for all production systems (including free range) is the mass slaughter of male chicks.
 As males are not able to lay eggs and have not been selectively bred for their size or meat quality, male chicks are generally considered unsuitable for meat production, and accordingly, are slaughtered following hatching.

-The method of slaughter varies, but is usually done by either carbon dioxide gassing or grounding up the male chicks alive (macerated),21 which involves crushing or slicing the chicks between rollers.
-As many as 12 million male chicks are brutally killed this way each year.22
+The method of slaughter varies but is usually done by either carbon dioxide gassing or grounding up the male chicks alive (macerated),21 which involves crushing or slicing the chicks between rollers.
+As many as 12 million male chicks are killed this way each year.22

 Emotional but unprotected